ixiagames/hxdefold-journey/create-a-gui-button/README.md

 ![small-text](./tutorial-images/small-text.png)

 Let lay down a rule: a click/tap happens when the pointer was pressed inside a button then also released in that same button.
-We will now go back to update our Haxe script to the below.
+We will now update our Haxe script to the below.
 Let's search for `click_inited` and inspect the logics and the comments around it.

 ```haxe
 import defold.Go.GoMessages;